EPERLab/CLEW/docs/fichas/01_Crops.rst

 OutputActivityRatio[r,t,y]
 ---------

 This parameter represents the crop yield.
-This data is based on historical data from reports of the Executive Secretariat for Agricultural Sector Planning.
+This parameter is based on historical data from reports of the Executive Secretariat for Agricultural Sector Planning.
+In the BAU scenario, the crop yield increase according to the historical data.
+In the NDP scenario, the increase is greater since better production practices are put into place.

 .. figure::  parameters/Rice_OAR.png
    :align:   center